Just Us Two TravelEuropean City Breaks & Faraway Destinations

 On our way to the airport, I had hidden an envelope in the glove-box of the car.
 Inside I had written 6 destinations.
 This was his first clue where we would be heading.
 On a piece of paper inside the envelope, I had written: Spain, Italy, France, Ireland, Greece and Germany.
 With this, I had also wrapped a guidebook that he couldn’t open until after the final reveal.

-A GUESSING GAME
+PLAYING A GUESSING GAME

 We arrived at Leeds Bradford Airport and made our way to the terminal.
 I asked him not to look at any departure boards.
 We eventually got to the check-in desk.
-“Passports please,” the girl behind the counter said.
+“Passports, please,” the girl behind the counter said.
 “Where are you flying to today?” she asked.

 OUR HOTEL IN ROME